tjoignant/LinkedInBot/README.md

 <br />

 **Tips:**
-  - Use a Premium Linkedin profile (to avoid the monthly 1000 profile limit)
+  - Use a Premium Linkedin profile (to avoid the monthly 1000 profiles visited limit)
   - Run during the night (especially if you use "ALL" for every filters)

 <br />